 This Lemon Meringue Pie recipe is not your standard recipe.
-While the taste is classic, I have thrown out all the typical rules when it comes to making this pie to ensure the very best flavor and texture.
+While the taste is classic, I have thrown out all the typical rules to ensure the very best flavor and texture.

-And, that's because I have a secret to share: before I developed this recipe, I didn't like Lemon Meringue Pie.
+And that's because I have a secret to share: before I developed this recipe, I didn't like Lemon Meringue Pie.
+Sure, I love lemon recipes (see: Lemon Drop Cookies, Creamy No-Bake Lemon Pie and Lemon Custard Pie) but this super-popular pie that everybody seems to love never appealed to me.

 All the versions I had sampled before had bland pastry, a dull, somewhat metallic lemon filling that was too gloopy, and a flavorless meringue with a weird texture.
-Plus, most recipes tell you to add the meringue onto the hot filling, but then instruct you to let the pie cool before serving, which means the meringue isn't fresh and silky anymore.
+Plus, most recipes tell you to add the meringue to the top of the hot filling and then instruct you to let the pie cool before serving, which means the meringue isn't fresh and silky anymore.
 That never made sense to me, since meringue is best served fresh.
 I just knew I had to find a better way.
-Alas, after having fallen in love with Lemon Meringue Pie after countless experiments, I believe I have found the perfect recipe.
+Finally, after countless experiments, I have fallen in love with Lemon Meringue Pie and believe I have found the perfect recipe.

 Let's start with the crust.
-My version has a thick lemon-scented shortbread pastry.
+My version has a thick, lemony shortbread pastry.
 It's thick so that it can hold up that hefty lemon filling and a big pile of meringue.
 It's buttery and crisp and super tasty.

-The lemon filling uses fresh lemons and zest (always) and is perfectly balanced between sweet and tart.
-Below I share tips on how to avoid any metallic taste in the lemon filling.
+Then, the filling.
+Taking a page from this Lemon Curd recipe, the lemon filling uses the zest of fresh lemons (always) and is perfectly balanced between sweet and tart.
+Below, I share tips on how to avoid any metallic taste in the lemon filling.
 In addition, my recipe has absolutely no need to temper any eggs!
 I'll explain more below if you want to find out why.
-This recipe is very different from most in that the lemon filling is made first, and then chilled before adding the meringue topping.
-It allows for less of the thickener to be used since the lemon filling has time to firm up and chill.
-And, it means the pie can be served right away after the meringue is put on top (which means an overall better pie).
+This recipe is very different from most in that the lemon filling is made and chilled first before adding the meringue topping.
+This allows you to use less thickener since the lemon filling has time to firm up and chill.
+This also means the pie can be served right away after the meringue is put on top (which means an overall better pie).

-Finally, that fluffy silky meringue.
-This recipe uses a Swiss Meringue top.
-To make it you need to cook the egg whites and sugar to a certain temperature, before whipping them in a stand mixer.
+Finally, that fluffy, silky meringue.
+This recipe uses a Swiss Meringue topping.
+To make it, you'll cook egg whites and sugar to a certain temperature before whipping them in a stand mixer.
 This means that it's completely safe to eat the meringue with no concern about eating raw eggs.
-Also, a swiss meringue is more stable so you don't have to worry about weeping.
+Also, a Swiss meringue is more stable, so you don't have to worry about it weeping.
 We'll get into that more below.

 Here is an overview of the ingredients needed for this recipe.
 The full recipe is listed below in greater detail.